-An actuarial valuation is a measurement of the plan's assets and liabilities at a specific date.
-Accordingly, except where otherwise noted, Segal did not perform an analysis of the potential range of future financial measures.
+An actuarial valuation is a measurement at a specific date - it is not a prediction of a plan's future financial condition.
+Accordingly, Segal did not perform an analysis of the potential range of future financial measures, except where otherwise noted.
 The actual long-term cost of the plan will be determined by the actual benefits and expenses paid and the actual investment experience of the plan.